-The Accelerated Master's Degree Program (https://caps.wustl.edu/programs/accelerated/masters-degree/) allows Arts & Sciences day students to count their graduate-level course work (completed as an undergraduate) toward a master's degree.
+The Accelerated Master's Degree Program allows Arts & Sciences day students to count their graduate-level course work (completed as an undergraduate) toward a master's degree.
 With careful planning, some of this course work can be incorporated into a student's undergraduate course of study, be covered by their regular undergraduate tuition, and lead to an AB earned in normal time with an accompanying master's in an additional one or two extra semesters of study.